Synthetic Deepfake

 Technology Behind Face-swapping Deepfakes:

-Advanced algorithms and machine learning techniques are employed to accurately map and superimpose faces, using neural networks trained on large datasets to achieve realistic results.
+Advanced algorithms and machine learning techniques are employed to accurately map and superimpose faces, using neural network trained on large datasets to achieve realistic results.

 Applications of Face-swapping Deepfakes: